lightning/bolts/03-transactions.md

 ### `revocationkey` Derivation

-The `revocationkey` is a blinded key: when a local node wishes to create a new commitment for a remote node, it uses its own `revocation_basepoint` and the remote node's `per_commitment_point` to derive a new `revocationkey` for the commitment.
+The `revocationkey` is a blinded key: when the local node wishes to create a new commitment for the remote node, it uses its own `revocation_basepoint` and the remote node's `per_commitment_point` to derive a new `revocationkey` for the commitment.
 After the remote node reveals (thereby revoking that commitment) the `per_commitment_secret` used, the local node